kocabiyik/aws-ml/ec2.md

 ----
 ## EC2 User Data
-It is possible to add a set of command while launching the instance.
+It is possible to add a set of commands while launching an instance.
 Examples: installing update, downloading files from the Internet ...
-The EC2 data are run with the root user
+The EC2 data are run with the root user.

 ## EC2 Instance Launch Types
 On-Demand: Available immediately, for short workload, pay what you use, billing per second (after the first minute)
-Reserved: Cheaper (up to 75%), minimum of one year commitment
+Reserved: Cheaper (up to 75%), minimum of a one-year commitment
-* Scheduled: You use the instance in a time windows. i.e: Fridays between 10:00 - 15:00
+* Scheduled: You use the instance in time windows. i.e: Fridays between 10:00 - 15:00
 * Convertible: It is possible to change the instance type
 Dedicated Instances: No other user will not use your hardware
 Dedicated Hosts: booking the entire physical server
-Spot: Based on bidding
+Spot: Based on a bidding
 More on spot instances:
-- Cancelling the spot request doesn't mean cancelling or terminating the EC2 instance.
+- Canceling the spot request doesn't mean canceling or terminating the EC2 instance.
-- Spot Fleeds: set of spot instances + on-demand instances(optional)
+- Spot Fleets: set of spot instances + on-demand instances(optional)

 ### Instance Types
-- r: ram-focused
+- r: RAM-focused
-- c: cpu
+- c: CPU
-- t: medium
+- m: medium
 - i: IO
 - g: GPU
-- t: burstable instances
+- t: Burstable instances

 What is burstable instances?
 When there is a significant load, then the CPU performance increases, it uses a credit.
 When the credit is over, then CPU performance goes down.
 If there is not a load, credit accumulates.